matthiask/django-imagefield/README.rst

 <https://github.com/respondcreate/django-versatileimagefield>`_, but
 with a few important differences:

-- The amount of code is kept at a minimum.
-At the time of writing django-versatileimagefield has 4-5 times as much code (without tests).
+- The amount of code is kept at a minimum. django-versatileimagefield has several times as much code (without tests).
 - Generating images on-demand inside rendering code is made hard on purpose.
 Instead, images are generated when models are saved and also by running the management command ``process_all_imagefields``.